General Santos: Transportation

 The General Santos International Airport is the largest airport in Mindanao.
 It has a 3,227-metre concrete runway capable of handling wide-bodied jets like Airbus A340 and Boeing 747.
 It was also called Rajah Buayan Airport in the 1990s, and Tambler Airport in 2008, before being renamed to its current name.
 Flights to and from Manila, Iloilo, and Cebu are currently being operated in the airport by Philippine Airlines and Cebu Pacific.
-General Santos International Airport is the second busiest airport in Mindanao and 9th busiest airport in the Philippines.
+General Santos International Airport is the second busiest airport in Mindanao and the 9th busiest airport in the Philippines.